cksystemsgroup/scal/tsstack/index.markdown

 In the TS Stack implementation we use the timestamps to encode the partial order on elements.
-By searching and removing the element with the latest timestamp we ensure that the TS Stack satisfies all conditions of the Stack Theorem.
+By searching and removing the element with the latest timestamp we ensure that the TS Stack satisfies all conditions of the stack theorem.
 Therefore the TS Stack is linearizable with respect to stack semantics.

 </p>